For Service & Free Quote CALL 386-767-7451

 Homes in suburban neighborhoods are often constructed quite closely to each other.
 Adjacent neighbors can share the same termite problems: active termite colonies swarming from home to home.
 Of course, it is beneficial for pest control companies to have many adjacent neighbors as customers, but more importantly, it’s easier for technicians to manage difficult termite colonies if several neighbors have their homes treated at the same time.

 Termites have populated the Florida peninsula for thousands of years.
-Homes in coastal cities like New Smyrna Beach and Flagler Beach, have an abundance of termite activity as do centralized cities like DeLand and Deltona, which also have substantial subterranean termite activity.
+Homes in coastal cities like New Smyrna Beach and Flagler Beach, have an abundance of termite activity as do centralized cities like DeLand and Daytona, which also have substantial subterranean termite activity.
 Our dependence on wood for building material has provided termites with a good source of food in addition to trees.

 Knowing all about a home’s foundation is an important factor to consider when applying a termiticide for termite prevention.
 There are several types of foundations found in Florida today.
 Dave’s Pest Control’s termite technicians undergo extensive training to provide the highest level of service throughout Volusia and Flagler Counties.